-Previously named the National Children’s and Youth Law Centre, we are Australia’s only national, technology-based community legal service.
+Previously named the National Children’s and Youth Law Centre and known as Lawstuff, we are Australia’s only national, technology-based community legal service.
 We are dedicated to addressing the human rights abuses of children and young people in Australia.
 We believe in equality and justice for all children and young people, and we work to achieve this by connecting and empowering young Australians with free legal information and knowledge.
 In other words, we work to help keep more children in school, out of trouble and free from bullying, harassment or child abuse.

 Our small, mostly volunteer service works across three key areas in which it makes a huge impact.

 We provide free and confidential legal advice, assistance and referrals to young people and their advocates.
 Anyone under 25 (and their advocate) can request and receive free and confidential legal advice through our innovative online service that is available 24/7.
 Through early intervention we seek to provide a solution to problems before they escalate.
 We are proud to provide this service to all children, young people and their advocates across Australia.

 Our legal practice currently comprises of: the Harm Project, a practice that supports young people to disclose harm and seek help through an anonymous online chat; the Young Workers’ Rights Service, a specialist employment practice providing legal advice and representation to prevent the exploitation of young workers in the ACT, NT and NSW; and the General Practice, a generalist legal practice providing legal advice information and referrals to all young Australians, about any legal issue.